 Throughout his time in Ohio, Rademacher kept busy as a motivational speaker, giving hundreds of talks at schools and to various groups.
 His message included the rewards of thinking big and using discipline and determination to achieve goals.
 He also made regular appearances at community events and in parades, riding one of his inventions, which he called a Radecycle.
 It was an eye-catching, one-wheeled contraption with handlebars and a small motorcycle engine.
 Rademacher, wearing a helmet and visor, would drive it from a seat mounted inside the tall, skinny wheel which he bedecked with signs tailored for the event.
 He sometimes rode the thing just for the sheer joy of it.
 "I'd take kids three times around the Dairy Queen in Medina," he said (Drosendahl interview).

-A photo in the June 1, 2010, Cleveland Plain Dealer shows him riding in that year's University Heights, Ohio, Memorial Day parade.
-His head is thrown back, his mouth open in a big smile.
+A photo in the June 1, 2010, Cleveland Plain Dealer showed him riding in that year's University Heights, Ohio, Memorial Day parade.
+In the image, his head is thrown back, his mouth open in a big smile.
 He's 81, and still the only man ever to fight for the heavyweight championship of the world in his first professional bout.